Mad cover by Basil Wolverton

 Just when Wolverton seemed condemned to a lifetime of doodling nothing but goofy and repulsive faces, he switched over to other projects.
 Despite coming from a religious household, he had abandoned his faith for decades.
 In 1943, however, he became a born-again Christian.
 He converted to Herbert Amstrong's cult Radio Church of God (later Worldwide Church of God) and was ordained as one of his ministers.
 The cartoonist preached in a small congregation in Portland, Oregon.
 Armstrong offered him a position as evangelist, complete with an office and secretary.
 But Wolverton declined because he didn't like office jobs, nor the idea of moving to another state.
 He did take the offer to create some biblical illustrations for Armstrong's books, magazines and pamphlets, though.

-In the early 1950s Wolverton was asked to visualize his idea of The Apocalypse.
+In the early 1950s, Wolverton was asked to visualize his idea of The Apocalypse.
 He did it with the same panache as his humorous comics, but far more disturbing.
-In November 1958 Wolverton illustrated all chapters of the Old Testament for the magazine The Plain Truth.
+In November 1958, Wolverton illustrated all chapters of the Old Testament for Armstrong's magazine The Plain Truth.
 The ambitious project ran until December 1969 under the title 'The Bible Story', after which it continued until April 1972 in another magazine, Tomorrow's World, as 'The Story of Man'.

 Covers for GJDRKZLXCBWQ Comics and Plop Magazine.